luke777/marketdesign/README.md

 ["Shapley value based pricing for auctions and exchanges" (Lindsay 2018)](https://doi.org/10.1016/j.geb.2017.10.020).

-# Install
+# Installing on Windows
 Install git and Python 3.x if not already installed.

-Get the latest version of the project. \
+Get a copy of the project. \
 `git clone https://github.com/luke777/marketdesign.git` \
-Set up the dependencies. \
+Set up and activate the virtual environment \
 `cd marketdesign` \
 `py -m venv env` \
 `env\Scripts\activate`\
 `py -m pip install -r requirements.txt`\
 Verify that the command-line solver runs. \
 `py solver.py examples\Lindsay2018_t1_seller_and_2_buyers.txt`

+Note, these instructions are for Windows.
+On Linux/macOS try using `python3` instead of `py` to run python and `source env/bin/activate` instead of `.\env\Scripts\activate` to activate the virtual environment.

 # Command-line solver
 The program `solver.py` reads in bids from a file and outputs the